Nicolas Sarkozy: Ukraine

+Legal affairs

-Political and financial scandals and criminal conviction
+Political and financial scandals and criminal convictions

 On 5 July 2010, following its investigations on the Bettencourt affair, online newspaper Mediapart ran an article in which Claire Thibout, a former accountant of billionairess Liliane Bettencourt, accused Sarkozy and Eric Woerth of receiving illegal campaign donations in 2007, in cash.

-On 1 July 2014 Sarkozy was detained for questioning by police over claims he had promised a prestigious role in Monaco to a high-ranking judge, Gilbert Azibert, in exchange for information about the investigation into alleged illegal campaign funding.
+On 1 July 2014, Sarkozy was detained for questioning by police over claims he had promised a prestigious role in Monaco to a high-ranking judge, Gilbert Azibert, in exchange for information about the investigation into alleged illegal campaign funding.
 Mr Azibert, one of the most senior judges at the Court of Appeal, was called in for questioning on 30 June 2014.
 It is believed to be the first time a former French president has been held in police custody, although his predecessor, Jacques Chirac, was found guilty of embezzlement and breach of trust while he was mayor of Paris and given a suspended prison sentence in 2011.
 After 15 hours in police custody, Sarkozy was put under official investigation for "active corruption", "misuse of influence" and "obtained through a breach of professional secrecy" on 2 July 2014.
 Mr Azibert and Sarkozy's lawyer, Thierry Herzog, are also now under official investigation.
 The two accusations carry sentences of up to 10 years in prison.
 The developments were seen as a blow to Sarkozy's attempts to challenge for the presidency in 2017.
 Nevertheless, he later stood as a candidate for the Republican party nomination, but was eliminated from the contest in November 2016.
 A trial on this case, Sarkozy's first, started on 23 November 2020.

 On 16 February 2016, Sarkozy was indicted on "illegal financing of political campaign" charges related to overspending in his 2012 presidential campaign and retained as witness in connection with the Bygmalion scandal.

 In April 2016, Arnaud Claude, former law partner of Sarkozy, was named in the Panama Papers.

-On 23 November 2020, the trial of Nicolas Sarkozy started who is accused of corruption and influence peddling, for an attempted bribery of a judge.
-The trial was postponed until November 26, following a request from one of his co-defendants for health reasons.
+On 23 November 2020, the trial of Nicolas Sarkozy started.
+He is accused of corruption and influence peddling, for an attempted bribery of a judge.
+The trial was postponed until 26 November, following a request from one of his co-defendants for health reasons.